zaidhaan/YumaBot-Core/README.md

 	perms: { // Object containing required/non-required perms for using the command
 		manageMessages: true
 	},
-    process: function(bot, msg, suffix){ // Process function of the command if(suffix){
+    process(bot, msg, suffix) { // Process function of the command if(suffix) {
             bot.createMessage(msg.channel.id, suffix + " is kawaii! :3");
-        }else bot.createMessage(msg.channel.id, "Please try again with some arguments") }
+        } else bot.createMessage(msg.channel.id, "Please try again with some arguments") }
 }
 ```